Skip to content

 Jim Ottaviani

 Jim is the author of fifteen (and counting) graphic novels about scientists.
 His most recent books include Einstein, illustated by Jerel Dye, Naturalist (with E.O.
 Wilson, illustrated by C.M.
 Butzer) and Astronauts: Women on the Final Frontier, illustrated by Maris Wicks.
-Others include Hawking, illustrated by Leland Myrick; The Imitation Game, a biography of Alan Turing illustrated by Leland Purvis; Primates, about Jane Goodall, Dian Fossey, and Biruté Galdikas with art by Maris Wicks; and Feynman, with Leland Myrick, a book about the Nobel-prize winning physicist, bongo-playing artist, and raconteur Richard Feynman which debuted as a #1 New York Times bestseller for graphic novels.
 His books have been translated into a dozen languages and are probably the only ones to have received praise from both Nature and Vampirella Magazine…and everything in between, from Physics World to Entertainment Weekly to Discover to Variety to Time.
 He lives in Michigan and comes to comics via careers in nuclear engineering and librarianship.
-Find out more via his site at www.gt-labs.com and on Twitter at @gtlabsrat.
+Find out more via his site at www.gt-labs.com and on Twitter at @gtlabsrat

 Nate Powell